chromaui/learnstorybook.com/content/deploy.md

 ![Netlify create site](/netlify-create-site.png)

-Next click the Github button to connect Netlify to Github.
+Next click the GitHub button to connect Netlify to GitHub.
 This allows it to access our remote Taskbox repo.

-Now select the taskbox Github repo from the list of options.
+Now select the taskbox GitHub repo from the list of options.

 ![Netlify connect to repo](/netlify-account-picker.png)